The Institut Giacometti is the reference place for Giacometti's work and an art history center which includes exhibitions, research and pedagogy

 Book your ticket for an exhibition, a guided tour, a course or a workshop.

 The Institut Giacometti presents:

 On a permanent basis, Alberto Giacometti's reconstructed studio includes his furniture, personal objects, walls painted by the artist and exclusive works, some of which have never been exhibited before.

 Temporary exhibitions (three to four every year) sheding new light on the artist's work.
 Artists and writers of his time but also artists of the next generations leading up to contemporary artists.

-A graphic arts cabinet provides access to the exceptional collection of the Giacometti Foundation including more than 5,000 drawings, lithographs and personal notebooks of the artist, mostly unpublished.
+A graphic arts cabinet provides access to the exceptional collection of the Fondation Giacometti including more than 5,000 drawings, lithographs and personal notebooks of the artist, mostly unpublished.

-A space for research composed of a reference library on modern art, partly based on Alberto Giacometti's personal library and a research program in art history at the Ecole des Modernités.
+A space for research composed of a reference library on modern art, partly based on Alberto Giacometti's personal library and a research program in art history at the School of Modernities.